Italy Weather in March

 Is Italy warm in March?

 The weather in Italy in March provides mild temperatures, but it varies depending on the region.
-The northern part of Italy can still be relatively cool, especially in the mountainous areas, with temperatures ranging from 41°F to 59°F (5°C to 15°C).
+If planning a northern Italy itinerary then keep in mind, it can still be relatively chilly here, especially in the mountainous areas, with temperatures ranging from 41°F to 59°F (5°C to 15°C).

 Central Italy, including popular cities like Rome and Florence, experiences slightly higher temperatures, ranging from 46°F to 63°F (8°C to 17°C).
 Southern Italy, including regions like Sicily and Puglia, tends to be warmer, with temperatures ranging from 50°F to 64°F (10°C to 18°C).